sherrilla71940/BuySellCentral/README.md

 ## What e-commerce-app does

-The e-commerce app is designed to facilitate buying and selling of products for registered users.
-It provides features such as user registration, login, logout, persistent shopping carts, accurate stock management from checkout, and automatic removal of products with zero quantity from the marketplace, etc.
+The e-commerce app is designed to streamline the process of buying and selling products.
+It offers a range of features such as user registration, login, and logout functionality.
+Additionally, the app ensures that users' shopping carts persist across login and logout sessions, allowing them to easily resume their shopping experience.
+The app also implements effective stock management during the checkout process and automatically removes products with zero quantity from the marketplace, ensuring accurate inventory representation.

 ## Future Improvements